Width Parameters for Minimum Flow Decomposition: Preliminaries

 \section{Preliminaries}

-By default, graphs $G = (V(G), E(G))$ are assumed to be acyclic and have w.l.o.g. a single source $s$ and a single sink $t$.
-DAGs with multiple sources and sinks can be transformed to have one source and one sink, by adding two vertices $s$ and $t$, and adding an edge from $s$ to each source vertex and adding an edge from each sink vertex to $t$.
+By default, graphs $G = (V(G), E(G))$ are assumed to be acyclic digraphs with a single source $s$ and a single sink $t$ (an \emph{$s$-$t$ DAG}), and all subgraphs of $G$ that we consider are $s$-$t$ DAGs.
 We use $n$ and $m$ to denote the number of vertices and edges, respectively, and we denote by $\deg^+(v)$ and $\deg^-(v)$ the out- and in-degree of a vertex $v$, respectively.
-We write $G - H$ for two graphs $G$ and $H\subseteq G$ for the subgraph defined by $V(G)\setminus V(H)$ and $E(G)\setminus \{(u,v)\mid u\in V(H) \text{ or } v\in V(H)\}$.
-A set of edges is called a cut-set, if removing them from the graph disconnects $s$ from $t$.
+A set of edges $A$ is called a cut-set if every $s$-$t$ path includes an edge of $A$.
 We denote by $[k]$ the set $\{1,\dots,k\}$.
-We call functions $f:E(G)\to\Y$ \textit{pseudo-flows}\footnote{Commonly in the literature, (pseudo-)flows are also required to be skew-symmetric and to be upper-bounded by some capacity function on the edges.
+We call functions $f:E(G)\to\Y$ \textit{pseudo-flows}\footnote{Commonly in the literature, (pseudo-)flows are also required to be skew-symmetric and to be upper bounded by some capacity function on the edges.
 These properties play no role in this article.} on $G$, where $\Y\in\{\N,\Z\}$.
 We use the notation $f + g$ and $\mu f$ to denote the element wise sum of pseudo-flows and scalar multiplication.
 The value $0$ may (depending on context) denote the pseudo-flow that is equal $0$ on every edge.
 We write $f\leq g$ (resp.\ $f<g$) to denote $f(e)\leq g(e)$ (resp.\ $f(e) < g(e)$) for every edge $e\in E(G)$ and two pseudo-flows $f,g$ on $G$.